 Caffeine is a stimulant found in most beverages and exists naturally in your cup of coffee.
 Caffeine stimulates the central nervous system, muscles and heart.
 However, unlike most drugs, no one is against you consuming caffeine as much as you want.
 In fact, more than 90 percent of all Americans consume caffeine in one form or another every day.

 Of all stimulants, caffeine is the most widely consumed across the globe.
 Why?
 Well, it is available in almost all foods and so, people forget that it is a drug.
-In fact, it is a major ingredient in foods and beverages manufactured for children.
+Another truth is – it is a major ingredient in foods and beverages manufactured for children.

 As a stimulant, caffeine is in the same class as meth and cocaine.
 These are drugs we consider illegal.
 While some people consume caffeine in moderation, its long-term effects are both positive and negative.
 Read on for more on effects of caffeine on your body.